 Some individuals insist that the effects of digestive enzymes can be felt more quickly than other nutritional products.
 The typical experience allows for the consumer to make an educated decision on the continuing use of a particular product within just a few days to a few weeks because of the speed of results with enzymes.

 Does raw food or juicing in our diet guarantee enough enzymes to meet our needs?

 Raw food provides only enough enzymes to digest that particular food.
 There are no extra enzymes in raw food to digest cooked or processed food.
 Although a totally raw diet may appear to be the best solution, it is generally not practical, and in most cases, not medically advisable.
 Due to the risk of bacterial contamination, many foods should not be eaten raw, including meats, poultry, eggs and beans.
 Many people find the fiber content in large quantities of raw food difficult to digest.

 Why is enzyme supplementation important?

 Most people will choose cooked foods over raw foods.
 Gas ripened and irradiated foods have no enzyme activity because of this processing.
 Our body makes our metabolic enzymes from the complete amino acid food we ingest.
-Complete amino acids are only found in animal products.
-It takes a combination of many plant products to make a complete amino source, and these sources are usually processed or heated, destroying the enzymes.
 We usually cook our animal products, robbing them of their enzymes.
 As we age, our bodies ability to produce enzymes decreases.
 Nuts that are raw contain an enzyme inhibitor (as do most beans).
 Grains and flour are processed, robbing them of their enzymes.
 Enzyme supplements provided support for more complete digestion and nutrient absorption.

 What about supplements such as C0Q10, blue green algae, green barley,vitamins and minerals?